peer-open-source/xara-docs/source/user/manual/analysis/index.rst

 The primary methods which determine *what* analysis is performed are:

-#. :ref:`integrator <integrator>` Specifies the equations to solve, the predictive steps, and the method for updating node responses based on the solution to :math:`\boldsymbol{A}x=b`.
+#. :ref:`integrator <integrator>` Specifies the equations to solve, the predictive steps, and the method for updating the model state.
-#. :ref:`algorithm <algorithm>` Outlines the sequence of steps to resolve the non-linear equations at each time step.
+#. :ref:`algorithm <algorithm>` Outlines the sequence of steps to solve the non-linear equations at each analysis *step*.

-Analysis is performed by invoking the :doc:`analyze <analyze>` method:
+Analysis is performed by invoking the :py:meth:`Model.analyze` method:

 .. code:: Python